-The environmental economics discipline has designed a whole (ii) provide some basis on which the dollar values for natural assets that level of spending by government on do not have a market price; ie. they are not traded in markets like the many goods and services we spend our money on every day.
+The environmental economics discipline has designed a whole host of methods for estimating dollar values for natural assets that do not have a market price; ie. they are not traded in markets like the many goods and services we spend our money on every day.
 These are generally referred to as 'Non-Market Valuation methods'.
 They range in complexity and in terms of the breadth and rigour with which they are able to capture the various elements of TEV.